nabeelvalley/docs/src/content/blog-md/2025/01-10/use-a-password-manager-they-said.md

 [This announcement](https://support.microsoft.com/en-us/account-billing/changes-to-microsoft-authenticator-autofill-09fd75df-dc04-4477-9619-811510805ab6) outlines the details but I absolutely love the solution

+Basically, you have to download _Edge_ in order to get passwords to autofill at the OS level_._ But what if you don't want to use that but just want your passwords?
+Well you can still use _Edge_ since that's now where passwords live

+Okay.
+So I downloaded _Edge_ on my phone (where I was using _Authenticator_) with the hope that I'd be able to export my passwords.
+Nope.

-So, you have to download Edge after that date.
-It's the only way to export your passwords.
-But get this - not just the mobile app, since [the Android app does not support password exporting](https://learn.microsoft.com/en-us/answers/questions/2389677/export-passwords-edge-for-androdi) you're going to have to do this on desktop
+Get this - since [the Android app does not support password exporting](https://learn.microsoft.com/en-us/answers/questions/2389677/export-passwords-edge-for-androdi) you're going to have to do this on desktop

+So then I downloaded the desktop app, and after installing the malware that is _Microsoft Edge_ on my computer, I can now export my passwords.

+Okay.
+Got the passwords.
+All good.

+Technically, yes.
+But my issue here isn't just technical.

+Let's first address my reason for using _Authenticator_.
+So when 2FA was becoming a thing, companies wanted you to have it.
+At some point, I had to install it so that corporate 2FA would work.
+And, well, I wasn't going to use multiple 2FA apps - and to be completely honest, I was just a lot less critical of the companies making some of these tools at the time

+So anyways, that's how everything got in there to begin with

+Well, my browser is where I'm drawing the line.
+It's one thing to copy and paste passwords out of an app, it's something different for everything